 How can radiation be used to help treat prostate cancer?

-By using high-energy x-rays or other forms of radiation aimed at the prostate, cancer cells may be killed – or prevented from reproducing.
+By using high-energy x-rays or other forms of ionizing radiation aimed at the prostate, cancer cells may be killed – or be prevented from reproducing.

 Three primary types of radiation therapy may be used in prostate cancer treatments:

 In this form of radiation therapy, a 3-D picture of the tumor/cancer is created by modern technology.